networked-aframe/networked-aframe/readme.md

 **Bringing Social VR to the Web**

-Write fully featured Social VR experiences on the web, with minimal networking knowledge required.
+Write full-featured Social VR experiences on the web, with minimal networking knowledge required.

 Features
 --------